YazidHamdi/yazidhamdi.github.io/_posts/2017-01-04-whats-wrong-with-the-startup-world-and-the-book.md

 **Ageism in the tech industry**

 Ageism or age discrimination is a fairly perceptible phenomenon across the professional world.
-But in the specific case of startups and the startup culture, "youth-driven" seems to be the positive label that sometimes hides discrimination against older candidates or colleagues.
-It is actually "weird" for someone who is above 40 (or, you know, with a family) to be in that ecosystem.
-The common belief is that startup work is so intense that only young hyperactive people who are not bound by family or health obligations can do it.
-If you're going to work for a startup, you kinda know you're getting into a 60+ work hours a week type deal.
-But it's more than that: it's that "these old people" and "their old system" are the antithesis of startup culture, therefore they should be left out.
-They don't say "awesome" enough.
-They speak proper English, write memos and document things, ew.
-They couldn't possibly take part in our "awesome" rituals such as daily [plank meetings](https://medium.com/@william.liu/daily-plank-meeting-732456e6f7b1) or submit to our "awesome" values.
-They still think this is a job, ew.
-This IS OUR LIFE, and if they won't make it their life too, they're not in.
+But in the specific case of startups and the startup culture, "youth-driven" seems to be the positive label that sometimes hides discrimination against older candi

 That kind of shit.